josefmonje/html-css-and-basic-bootstrap/chapter2.md

 ```
 > *Try some Common CSS properties and see how they affect your page*

-At this point it's just knowing what CSS properties are available for you to adjust.
+At this point it's just a matter of knowing what CSS properties are available for you to play with and the values they accept.

+Inspecting the source code of websites you visit and try to copy the design of your favorite sites.
+You'll learn a lot!
+You'll discover why I included the next chapter in this book.

 ### Research